TechnicallyWeb3/hardhat-build/README.md

 ## Overview

-The Build Interface script is a powerful tool that automatically generates Solidity interface files from contract implementations.
+**Hardhat Build** is a powerful Hardhat plugin that automatically generates Solidity interface files from contract implementations.
 It reads special interface directives embedded in contract comments and creates clean, well-documented interfaces with proper natspec documentation.

+This plugin is designed for seamless integration with Hardhat projects but also works as a standalone CLI tool for any TypeScript/Node.js environment.

 ## Features